Wheat is described as the major cereal crop grown in many countries overall the world.

 Corn is defined as a grain crop that grows on a stalk.
 The kernels of corn grow in rows on each ear. . . .
 Read More

-Oilseed Farming: Oilseed (except Soybean) Farming - this industry comprises establishments primarily . . .
+Oilseed Farming (except Soybean) is an industry comprises establishments primarily engaged in growing . . .
 Read More

 Forage is a term used to refer to: (a) browse and herbage which is available and may provide food for . . .
 Read More